This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Clinique allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.

-It should also be noted that Clinique is owned by Estee Lauder, a parent corporation that also does test on animals when required by law.
+In addition, Clinique is owned by Estee Lauder, a parent corporation that also isn’t cruelty-free.

-Below is a screenshot of what is currently on Clinique’s website:
+See below for a screenshot of what’s currently stated on Clinique’s website:

 Is Clinique Sold in China?

 In my research, I discovered that Clinique products are indeed sold in stores in mainland China.

 Below is a screenshot of Clinique’s store locator showing results in mainland China:

 But Doesn’t China No Longer Tests on Animals?